ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 amiable, you would have hated me for it; but in spite of the pains you took to disguise yourself, your feelings were always noble and just; and in your heart, you thoroughly despised the persons who so assiduously courted you.
-There--I have saved you the trouble of accounting for it; and really, all things considered, I begin to think it perfectly reasonable.
-To be sure, you knew no actual good of me--but nobody thinks of that when they fall in love."
+There -- I have saved you the trouble of accounting for it; and really, all things considered, I begin to think it perfectly reasonable.
+To be sure, you knew no actual good of me -- but nobody thinks of that when they fall in love."

 "Was there no good in your affectionate behaviour to Jane while she was